The Closing Process

 Typically the closing is held at a place agreed upon by buyer and seller.
 This can be at the lender’s office, at an attorney’s office, at a real estate office or at any

+R&P Settlement office.
 Wherever the closing takes place, a closer from R&P Settlement will accompany you to answer questions you may have regarding the closing package.